malexanderlim/recipe-to-cart/plan.md

 # Demo Day Prep Plan

-**Goal:** Ensure the Recipe-to-Cart app is accurate, intuitive, and polished for the YC Demo Day presentation.
+**Goal:** Ensure the Recipe-to-Cart app is accurate, intuitive, and polished for the Demo Day presentation.
 The core functionality (recipe -> accurate cart) must be reliable.

 ## P0: Must-Haves for Demo